Unitary Patent & Unified Patent Court

 What is opt-out?

-Opt-out is the mechanism by which nationally validated patents can be removed ("opted out") of the Unified Patent Court's jurisdiction.
+Opt-out is the mechanism by which nationally validated European patents can be removed ("opted out") of the Unified Patent Court's jurisdiction.

 Opt-out is a simple mechanism with a single function: preventing a third party from bringing a pan-European revocation action before the UPC.